 1. Pre-launch

-The objective of the prelaunch communication is to inform the employees about the upcoming program and to create excitement around it.
+The prelaunch communication aims to inform the employees about the upcoming program and create excitement.

 The focus of the communication must be on the goals of the program, expected benefits, and the key highlights.
 It must try to address the question that every employee would have – ‘what’s in it for me?’.

-Hence, a significant portion of the communication should be about the benefits for different levels of employees such as monetary rewards and social recognition for individual contributors, greater team motivation and productivity for managers, and the development of a positive culture for the management.
+Hence, a significant portion of the communication should focus on the benefits for different levels of employees, such as monetary rewards and social recognition, greater team motivation and productivity, and the development of a positive culture.

 There should be multiple rounds of communication over weeks or months.
 Each round should focus on one or two key aspects of the program to avoid information overload and to build up excitement.

-Another important objective of the prelaunch stage is to communicate with the line managers about the program in detail.
-They are key stakeholders in the program and need to be taken in confidence about the program launch.
+Another essential objective of the prelaunch stage is to communicate with the line managers about the program in detail.
+They are critical stakeholders in the program and must be informed about its launch.

 However, this aspect of communication is often ignored by the organization, and line managers remain skeptical and uninvolved in the program, considering it as yet another initiative thrust upon them by the management.